renkun-ken/rlist/README.md

 ## Functions

-A wide range of functions are provided to work with list objects.
+The package provides a wide range of functions to work with list objects.

-Suppose we have a list of developers, each of which has a name, age, some interests and a list of programming language they use and the number of years they have been using them.
+Suppose we have a list of developers, each of whom has a name, age, a few interests, a list of programming languages they use and the number of years they have been using them.

 ```r